 While having this information is useful, you do have to wait -- poised over your phone or computer -- for the specific hour to strike.
 I don’t know about you, but I prefer the “set it and forget it” approach.

-Luckily, the latest Instagram update makes that a reality.
-The company announced a change to its API that lets users of marketing tools like HubSpot schedule Instagram posts in advance.
+Luckily, Instagram's API that lets users of marketing tools like HubSpot schedule Instagram posts in advance.
 In other words, if you use social media scheduling software, you can upload your content and choose when it will go live on Instagram.

 How to Schedule Instagram Posts